KentonMurray/mtdata/README.md

 print(f"{tag}")  # str(tag) gets standardized string
 ```

+## Dataset Checksums:
+One issue with replicability of experiments in MT systems is that datasets may be different or underspecified across systems.
+Furthermore, preprocessing steps such as tokenization/cleaning/truecasing/etc. can vastly change how well a model works.
+The [`hash_generator`](mtdata/hash_generator.py) script will take a file as an input and generate a unique hash.
+Additionally, this is now run as well when datasets are created and is reported in mtdata.signature.txt.
+This allows a user to verify that the signature of a dataset is creating the same file as expected - and to check with posted checksums.

+Of further interest, this is quick to run and can be reported across various steps of preprocessing - including on binarized files such as those that fairseq and other toolkits generate.
+Ideally, researchers will also report hashes after all preprocessing is complete in order to allow replicability studies and experiments.

 ## How to Contribute:
 * Please help grow the datasets by adding any missing and new datasets to [`index`](mtdata/index/__init__.py) module.
 * Please create issues and/or pull requests at https://github.com/thammegowda/mtdata/